KNN-DBSCAN: a DBSCAN in high dimensions: Related work

 \subsection{Comparison with PDBSCAN}

-We compare \dbsc{} with \cite{patwary2012,pdbscan-patwary12}, which has two variants: a single-node multithreaded using OpenMP and an MPI one (it doesn't support hybrid parallelism).
-Although \dbsc{} supports hybrid parallelism, we also used one MPI process per core for a fair comparison with PDBSCAN.
-The reported timings include time for both the nearest neighbor graph construction and the clustering. \dbsc{} uses GOFMM with a number of iterations that results in 95\% or higher accuracy.
-PDBSCAN uses an internal exact \enn{} constructed using a binary KD-tree.
-We vary $M$ and $\epsilon$ parameters to study their effect on the timings and clustering accuracy.
-We report a \textit{relative} $\epsilon$ value, the ratio between the actual $\epsilon$ over the median distance to the second nearest neighbor, $\widetilde{r}_2$ in Table \ref{table:datasets}.
-We verified the correctness of PDBSCAN and our code by comparing its clustering to the clustering produced by Python's sklearn DBSCAN code.
+In this section, we compare \dbsc{} with PDBSCAN \cite{patwary2012,pdbscan-patwary12} using three real-world datasets (\textbf{MNIST70K}, \textbf{MNIST2M}, and \textbf{CIFAR-10}) and two synthetic datasets (\textbf{Uniform1S} and \textbf{Uniform2S}).
+PDBSCAN has two versions: a single-node multithreaded version using OpenMP and an MPI version (which does not support hybrid parallelism).
+Although \dbsc{} supports hybrid parallelism, we use one MPI process per core for a fair comparison with PDBSCAN.
+Our reported timings include the time taken for both the nearest neighbor graph construction and the clustering process.
+PDBSCAN constructs an exact \enn{} internally using a binary KD-tree.
+We vary the $M$ and $\epsilon$ parameters to study their effect on the timings and clustering accuracy.
+Note that the $\epsilon$ values used in the experiments reported in this section are relative values of $\epsilon/\widetilde{r}_2$, where $\widetilde{r}_2$ is the median distance to the second nearest neighbor.

-Our experiments are labeled from \#1 to \#15.
-In Table \ref{table:datasets} we summarize the datasets we used.
-In Table \ref{table:MNIST}, we report wall-clock time and NMI (higher is better) for thee datasets and different combinations of cores and clustering parameters.
-The MPI PDBSCAN fails on \textbf{MNIST70K} for unknown reasons; we report timings using the OpenMP variant (denoted by PDBSCAN-OMP).
-In Figure \ref{fig:Uniform}, we compare strong scaling results using the \textbf{Uniform1S} and \textbf{Uniform2S} datasets.
+We label all comparison experiments from \#1 to \#15.
+The datasets are summarized in \Cref{table:datasets}.
+In \Cref{table:MNIST}, {we report wall-clock time and Normalized Mutual Information (NMI) of the clustering results for real-world datasets given different number of cores and hyperparameters.
+NMI is a commonly used score to evaluate the quality of clustering results, which is defined in~\Cref{sec:NMI}.} The MPI version of PDBSCAN fails on \textbf{MNIST70K} for unknown reasons, so we report timings using the OpenMP variant (denoted as PDBSCAN-OMP).
+In \Cref{fig:Uniform1s} and \Cref{table:Uniform2s}, we present comparison results between \dbsc{} and PDBSCAN on \textbf{Uniform1S} and \textbf{Uniform2S}, respectively.